PSYCHIATRIC STIGMA

 If you conceal your experience of psychiatric or psychological

-"therapy" by answering "no", thereafter you will have to be careful
+"therapy" by answering "no", thereafter you

 to watch what you say and to whom, and you may with good reason

-worry about being found out - since you run the risk of being fired
+worry about being found out - since you run the risk of being

 from a job or expelled from school or suffering revocation of

 licensure if your deception is ever discovered.
-You may eventual-
+You

-ly find the insurance policy you have been paying premiums on for
+ly find the insurance policy you have been paying premiums on

 many years is valueless because of what you concealed on the appli-